dobbs/wiki-spike-css/principles.md

 __Direct Manipulation.__ Some items expose temporary adjustments such as hover, drill-down, pan and zoom.
 E.g. Map, Assets, Frame, others?

+__Self Test.__ New.
+Core releases, plugins and possibly scripts can provide "self driving" pragmas that visibly succeed or fail.

 ## Authoring

 __Natural Extension.__ The act of reading extends easily into writing in an unchanged context.